About the VFW

 Regularly Scheduled Events

-all-you-can-eat spaghetti, served in a delicious meat sauce, salad, bread,
+Join us for all-you-can-eat spaghetti served in a delicious meat sauce, salad, garlic bread, ice cream and coffe for

 Third Friday of Each Month